HourglassDevTeam/HourglassExchange/README.md

 ## ⚠️ Warning

 **HourGlass is under active development.** Please use with caution in production environments.
-Currently, only perpetual contracts and net positions are supported.
+Currently, only perpetual contracts are supported.

 ## ✨ Features